justinHCI/proaxis-ai/services.md

 ## Industry Solutions

 ### Retail & E-commerce
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Transform your customer experience with intelligent shopping assistants, personalized product recommendations, and automated customer support.
+Guide customers through complex catalogues, provide proactive support, and personalise journeys across channels.
+Our retail projects blend behavioural insights with adaptive language models to turn browsers into loyal advocates.

 ### Entertainment & Media
-Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Create immersive conversational experiences, interactive storytelling platforms, and engaging character-based interactions.
+Craft immersive narrative companions, interactive story engines, and audience engagement tools.
+We fuse narrative design with conversational UX to keep fans connected to the characters and worlds they love.

 ### Healthcare
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
-Develop patient support systems, clinical decision support tools, and healthcare information assistants that improve outcomes.
+Deliver trustworthy support for patients, clinicians, and administrators.
+Our healthcare engagements emphasise clarity, empathy, and regulatory alignment while assisting with triage, education, and ongoing care pathways.

 ### Education & Training
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore.
-Build intelligent tutoring systems, educational assistants, and adaptive learning platforms.
+Activate adaptive learning experiences that respond to each learner’s needs.
+From intelligent tutoring systems to cohort analytics, we create conversational tools that help people understand, retain, and apply new knowledge.

 ## Why Choose Our Services?

-- **PhD-Level Expertise**: Our team consists of researchers with advanced degrees in AI and related fields
+- **PhD-Level Expertise**: A founding team of internationally recognised researchers in conversational AI, HCI, and UX
-- **Proven Track Record**: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+- **Proven Track Record**: Successful deployments across education, retail, finance, and healthcare environments
-- **End-to-End Solutions**: From research to deployment, we handle every aspect of your AI project
+- **End-to-End Solutions**: Integrated research, design, development, and scaling under one roof
-- **Industry Focus**: Deep understanding of domain-specific challenges and opportunities
+- **Industry Focus**: Tailored playbooks for sectors with complex communication and compliance needs
-- **Ethical AI**: Committed to responsible AI development and deployment practices
+- **Ethical AI**: Governance frameworks that foreground cultural awareness, fairness, and long-term stewardship

 <div class="text-center mb-4">
   <a href="/contact/" class="cta-button">Start Your Project</a>